Al3zama1/swe-notes/CCNA/19 - Dynamic Routing.md

 * Distance vector protocols operate by sending the following to their directly connected neighbors:
 	* Their know destination networks.
 	* Their metric to reach their known destination networks.
 * This method of sharing route information is often called 'routing by rumor'.
-This is because the router doesn't know abut the network beyond its neighbors.
+This is because the router doesn't know abut the networks beyond its neighbors.
 It only knows the information that its neighbors tell it.
 * It's called 'distance vector' because the routers only learn the 'distance' (metric) and 'vector' (direction, the next-hop router) of each route.
 ### Link State Routing Protocols
 * When using a **link state** routing protocol, every router creates a 'connectivity map' of the network.